-Graduation Literacy Assessments (GLA) are required

-provincial assessments administered in grade 10 and in grade 12.

-The Grade 10 Literacy Assessment is a provincial assessment that assesses student proficiency in literacy.
-It is a graduation requirement and students take the assessment in their Grade 10 year.
-It assesses student ability to use critical thinking and analysis to make meaning from a diverse array of texts.
-It also assesses the ability of students to communicate their ideas.
-The Grade 10 Literacy Assessment is not based on a particular course, but on learning across multiple subjects, from kindergarten to Grade 10.

-The Grade 12 Literacy Assessment is a provincial assessment that assesses student proficiency in literacy.
-It is a graduation requirement and students take the assessment in their Grade 12 year.
-The Grade 12 Literacy Assessment is under development.
-It will be first offered to students graduating in June 2022.

-Find more information in the B.C.
+Find more information on p.
+8 in this calendar, as well in the B.C.
 Graduation Program Policy Guide.
-Upon completion and evaluation, a literacy proficiency level will be indicated on the student's transcript but no credit value or percentage mark assigned

-- Personal Education Number (PEN): A nine-digit number assigned to each student by the BC Ministry of Education.
+Personal Education Number (PEN): A nine-digit number assigned to each student by the BC Ministry of Education.
 This number is on the student's report card.
-Please do not confuse this number with the Student / Pupil # a six or seven digit number assigned for each student by our data management system (MyEdBC). - Post-Secondary Education: Education pursued after high school at a college, university, institute, etc. Remember that pursuing a trades program or going to Bible School is considered post-secondary education. - Prerequisite(s): Particular criteria (grade level or specific course completion or minimum final percentage in a course) that must be achieved prior to enrolling in a similar course at a more advanced level. - Pro-D: A Professional Development day when teachers attend seminars, conferences or workshops.
-Students do not attend school on Pro-D days. - Pupil Number: A six or seven-digit number assigned for each student by our data management system. - Student Services: Different locations in our school where students have access to academic, post-secondary, career and health-related information and help.
+Please do not confuse this number with the Student / Pupil # - a six or seven digit number assigned for each student by our data management system (MyEdBC).

+Post-Secondary Education: Education pursued after high school at a college, university, institute, trades program, Bible school, etc...

+Prerequisite(s): Particular criteria (grade level or specific course completion or minimum final percentage in a course) that must be achieved prior to enrolling in a similar course at a more advanced level.

+Pro-D: A Professional Development day when teachers attend seminars, conferences or workshops.
+Students do not attend school on Pro-D days.

+Pupil Number: A six or seven-digit number assigned for each student by our data management system.

+Student Services: Different locations in our school where students have access to academic, post-secondary, career, personal and mental health-related information and help.
 The Student Services department includes personnel providing counselling and academic guidance (room 226), learning assistance (room 208) and learning support (rooms 210 and 201).

-- Study Block: A non-credited period that students may qualify for.
-Students are encouraged to do homework during that time in their respective lounges or in the library. - Support Block: A block of time provided to some designated students during a semester in order to receive additional support from Learning Assistance and Learning Support at MEI.
+Study Block: A non-credited period that students may qualify for.
+Students are encouraged to do homework during that time in their respective lounges or in the library.

+Support Block: A block of time provided to some designated students during a semester in order to receive additional support from Learning Assistance and Learning Support at MEI.
 It is abbreviated XSPBK or XSIEP-LD 10, 11 or 12 on the timetable.
-This non-credited course used to be called "Tutorial".
 Do not confuse this abbreviation with study block XAT--12STU.